PolymersNetwork/polymers-protocol/api/README.md

 ## Polymers Protocol API Overview

+move to pages folder. move pages to root

 Based on the provided URL `https://polymersprotocol.org` and the context from the Polymers Protocol documentation, this appears to be the base domain for the project's website, dashboard, and documentation.
 However, the primary **API** is hosted at `https://api.polymersprotocol.org`.
 The root domain (`https://polymersprotocol.org`) likely serves as the frontend entry point (e.g., the live demo website and dashboard mentioned in the repo), while the API subdomain handles backend requests.

 Since the site may be under development or not publicly indexed yet (as of September 28, 2025), I'll summarize the API details directly from the project's structure.
 All API endpoints require authentication via `Authorization: Bearer <your-token>`.
 For interactive testing, use the [Swagger Docs](https://api.polymersprotocol.org/swagger).